 How to Make Cauliflower Pizza Crust

-Turning cauliflower into pizza crust might sound difficult (trust me, making regular pizza crust from scratch sounds hard enough if you ask me), but it’s actually pretty simple.
+Turning cauliflower into pizza crust might sound difficult (trust me, making regular pizza crust from scratch sounds hard enough if you ask me), but it’s actually pretty easy.
+And once you have the crust, the rest of the pizza is super simple!

-- Forming the crust – You can form the cauliflower mixture into whatever crust shape you want.
-It can be round, it can be long and flat, and if it turns out a little lop-sided…that’s okay!
+- Forming the crust: You can form the cauliflower mixture into whatever crust shape you want.
+It can be round, it can be rectangular, and if it turns out a little lop-sided…that’s okay!
 That’s the beauty of homemade pizza.
 Just pat down the top so you have a flat surface, and try to make it the same thickness throughout (so it cooks evenly).

 Why is my cauliflower crust soggy?